 Service – we are dedicated to providing approachable, interesting and soulful opportunities to heal, throughout every chapter of this cosmic ride.

 Roni Elissabeth Harris (she/her) is the founder & owner of the Bella Prāṇa Wellness Collective.
 Roni is an 500hr yoga instructor and has been teaching for over a decade.
 She is also a certified reiki practitioner, a life coach graduating from the Southwestern University of Healing Arts, as well as a nutrition coach through the Institute for Integrative Nutrition.
-Roni is a certified wilderness emergency medical technician and adventurer who is known for her life changing retreats around the world in places such as India and Nepal.
+Roni is a certified wilderness emergency medical technician and adventurer who is known for her impactful class themes and life changing retreats around the world, in places such as India and Nepal.
 Using these skills, she is a sought after consultant, writer and speaker.
 Previously in full time ministry, with her first year of her masters in divinity, she was drawn to the healing yoga provided in such an efficient and tangible way.
 She is known for her special blend of spirituality, coaching, and yoga all woven together into moving experiences.
-When Roni isn’t at the studio she is with her husband Bret, her son Fin, and her puppy Winnie Cooper.
+When Roni isn’t at the studio she is with her husband Bret, her son Fintastic, and her puppy Winnie Cooper.

 Tina Tidwell (she/her) is a 500 E-RYT, an owner at the Bella Prāṇa Wellness Collective and professional dancer, graduated from USF with a degree in Dance and Psychology.
 She fell in love with yoga, through dance, after studying with Michelle Jacobi in Paris.
 Tina received her 200 RYT in Ashtanga at Yoga on High (OH) with masters such as Tim Miller and Maty Ezraty.
 She received her 500 RYT through Asheville Yoga Center earning certifications in Meditation, Prenatal, Yin, Seniors, Yoga as Therapy, Yoga and Ayurveda, Restorative and Kids while studying with amazing mentors including Michael Johnson, Libby Hinsley and Stephanie Keach.
 Tina challenges the body in mindful movement while using the breath as the musical cue.
 She teaches in the USF’s School of Music as well as at DanceUSF and works privately with professional athletes.
 She is honored to be one of the first teachers at Bella Prana and a lead teacher of the teacher training program.
 When Tina isn’t on stage or in the studio, you can find her spending time with her husband, daughter and floppy puppy.